surniaulula/wpsso/README.md

 <h4>Proven Performance</h4>

-<p>WPSSO is <em>fast and coded for performance</em>, making full use of all available caching techniques (persistent / non-persistent object and disk caching).
+<p>WordPress Social Sharing Optimization (WPSSO) is <em>fast and coded for performance</em>, making full use of all available caching techniques (persistent / non-persistent object and disk caching).
 WPSSO loads only the library files and object classes it needs, keeping it small, fast, and yet still able to support a wide range of 3rd party integration features.
 WPSSO requires PHP v4.1.0 or better, and is fully compatible with PHP v7.</p>

 <h4>Professional Support</h4>

-<p>WPSSO support and development is on-going.
+<p>WordPress Social Sharing Optimization (WPSSO) support and development is on-going.
 You can review the <a href="https://wpsso.com/codex/plugins/wpsso/faq/">FAQ</a> and <a href="https://wpsso.com/codex/plugins/wpsso/notes/">Notes</a> pages for additional setup information.
 If you have any suggestions or comments, post them to the <a href="https://wordpress.org/support/plugin/wpsso">WordPress support forum</a> or the <a href="http://wpsso.support.wpsso.com">Pro version support website</a>.</p>

 <p>Follow Surnia Ulula on <a href="https://plus.google.com/+SurniaUlula/?rel=author">Google+</a>, <a href="https://www.facebook.com/SurniaUlulaCom">Facebook</a>, and <a href="https://twitter.com/surniaululacom">Twitter</a>, and <a href="http://www.youtube.com/user/SurniaUlulaCom">YouTube</a>.</p>